geoserver/geoserver.github.io/README.md

    * Copy the current ``maintenance`` section to the ``archived`` section
    * Copy the current ``stable`` section to the ``maintenance`` section
    * Update the ``stable`` section with the releases from the new stable branch.

+## Workflow Actions

+The script `.github/workflows/build-jekyll.yml` is used to deploy to `gh-pages` branch, this is done to allow the use of `_plugins/release.rb`.